bbauska/meta-react-basics/README.md

 It's what makes it possible to nest elements inside other elements, mimicking the way that HTML works.

-In this reading you've learned how to use a transpiler to break JSX code to plain JavaScript, making its purpose more understandable.
+In this section (20) you've learned how to use a transpiler to break JSX code to plain JavaScript, making its purpose more understandable.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->